• Skip to primary navigation

 • Fixings

-Fixings - a complete guide to Mechanical Fixings and Anchors - The different types of mechanical fixings explained - Screws, nails, bolts, wall plugs, mesh, hooks, eyes, hammer fixings and pipe fittings.
-Which mechanical fixing or anchor should be use on which project
+Fixings - a complete guide to Mechanical Fixings and Anchors - All the types fixings and anchors explained; Screws, nails, bolts, wall plugs etc. and which fixing or anchor should be used on which project

 • How to Use Nuts